TangoEnSkai/readings/tech/boswell-and-foucher-2012/README.md

-# Boswell and Foucher 2012, Why we Sleep: The New Science of Sleeping and Dreams
+# Boswell and Foucher 2012, The Art of Readable Code: Simple and Practical Techniques for Writing Better Code

 ---